krivenko/libcommute/doc/loperator/hilbert_space.rst

 can be achieved in a few steps by means of a special utility class :class:`es_constructor`.

-.. class:: template<typename...
+.. class:: template<int...
 AlgebraIDs> es_constructor

   *Defined in <libcommute/loperator/es_constructor.hpp>*